Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - I normalized the image data because it ensures that each pixel has a similar data distribution.
 This makes convergence faster while training the network
 - The formula to normalize is *(image_data - image_data.mean())/image_data.std()* as recommended from [here](http://cs231n.github.io/neural-networks-2/)

+**Notes:** as you can see in the code, I try different type of image conversion: Gray, RGB, HSV, HLS ... a quick conclusion is that Gray & RGB provide the best result

 #### 2. Table describing the final model.

 My final model consisted of the following layers: